heimerding3r/The-Last-Sunday/README.md

-Remastered version of The Last Sunday Chrome Extension by Paras Chopra.
+Modified version of The Last Sunday Chrome Extension by Paras Chopra.